My World 2.0: Track listing

 The track listing was confirmed on Bieber's official website on February 26, 2010.

 My Worlds

 My Worlds is the reissue of Bieber's first extended play My World.
-Project includes both My World EP and My World 2.0 on its tracklisting.
-The album was released on March 19, 2010, at the same day with release of My World 2.0.
+It includes both the My World EP and Bieber's debut album My World 2.0 on its tracklisting.
+The album was released on March 19, 2010, the same day as My World 2.0.